-Measurement: The percentage of non-elderly adults with mobility limitations is measured by telephone survey of a statistically valid sample of 2,400 Broward County residents age 18 and older.
-Specifically, the survey asks respondents ages 18-69, Does any impairment or health problem now keep you from working at a job or business?
-Possible responses are yes and no. This question is asked of respondents in this age group if they indicated that for most of the past 12 months, they were working at a job or business, as opposed to keeping house, going to school or doing something else.
-Explanation: Disabilities can limit people s ability to work, socialize, and take care of their daily needs within and outside the home.
-Broward data sources: Community Health Assessment: 1994 Behavioral Risk Factor Study, Broward County, Florida; Quality of Life Assessment: 1997 PRC Community Health Survey, Broward County, Florida; and 1999 PRC Quality of Life Assessment: Broward County, Florida,
+Measurement: The percentage of non-elderly adults with job limitations is measured by telephone survey of a statistically valid sample of 2,400 Broward County residents age 18 and older.
+Specifically, the survey asks respondents, "Does any impairment or health problem now keep you from working at a job or business?"
+Possible responses are "yes" and "no." This question is asked of respondents if they indicated that, for most of the past 12 months, they were working at a job or business, as opposed to keeping house, going to school or doing something else.
+In 1997 and 1999/2000 this question was asked only of respondents between the ages of 18 and 69.